Running Start Information

-The MCHS faculty and staff are here to help you navigate the Running Start program, offering specialized support and advisement to keep you strong.
-Below is some information you may find helpful.
+The MCHS faculty and staff are here to help navigate the Running Start program, offering specialized support and advisement to keep you strong.
+Below is some information students and families may find helpful.

 The difference between MCHS and other Running Start options at other high schools is that MCHS has staff members on each Seattle College site (North, Central, South) to offer a class and support to students while they are doing full time Running Start.
 It is our expectation that EVERY student at MCHS will be able to participate in Running Start classes and get support!